Stacked Triple Differences: Motivation and Introduction

-In the stacked DDD framework, the answer parallels \citeauthor{sun_estimating_2021}'s \citeyearpar{sun_estimating_2021} analysis of DiD: at each post-treatment event-time $e$, the fully saturated OLS regression on the stacked panel targets a strictly positive, cell-size-weighted convex combination of cohort-specific conditional average treatment effects on the treated.
+In contrast, I show that the fully saturated OLS regression estimated on the stacked dataset targets a strictly positive, cell-size-weighted average of cohort-specific ATTs.
+Fully saturated, in the context of stacked DDD, means including stack-by-treatment status-by-time, and stack-by-eligibility-by-time fixed effects, in addition to event-time treatment indicators.
 The implied weights from fully saturated OLS regression are a function of cell sizes within each stack, therefore this estimator assigns large weights to stacks whose stack-level treatment effect estimates are likely more precise.

-However, it is not clear that the weights implied by fully saturated OLS regression estimated on the stacked dataset lead to a causally interesting aggregation of cohort-level treatment effects.
-Building on this characterization, I describe alternative aggregation schemes that can be applied to stacks to target estimands with more explicit population causal interpretations: cohort-size weights, which deliver a per-unit average treatment effect on the treated; and equal weights, which deliver a simple average of cohort-level average treatment effects on the treated.
+However, it is unclear if the weights implied by fully saturated OLS regression estimated on the stacked dataset lead to a causally interesting aggregation of cohort-level treatment effects.
+As such, building on the aforementioned characerization, I describe alternative aggregation schemes that can be applied to stacks to target estimands with more explicit population causal interpretations: cohort-size weights, which deliver a per-unit average treatment effect on the treated; and equal weights, which deliver a simple average of cohort-level ATTs.
 The stacked DDD framework, by design, addresses a concern raised by \citet{de_chaisemartin_two-way_2020} and \citet{de_chaisemartin_difference--differences_2024} that pooled estimators deliver estimands whose implicit weights are opaque and not necessarily non-negative.
-In this respect, stacked DDD sits alongside the doubly-robust DiD of \citet{sant2020doubly}, the local-projection DiD of \citet{dube_local_2023}, and the design-based framework of \citet{borusyak_revisiting_2023} as complementary estimators that avoid forbidden comparisons.